nick-bischoff/nick-bischoff/README.md

 Hello! 👋

 I'm a student at Seattle Central College pursuing an **Associate's of Science**, preparing to transfer to university in 2026.
-My academic focus is building a strong foundation in **mathematics, science, technology, and quantitative reasoning**.
+My academic focus is on building a strong foundation in **mathematics, science, technology, and quantitative reasoning**.

 * **🌱 Learning:** AstroJS & Python (Matplotlib, Pandas, NumPy).